-(note: the following was a sermon I gave at the Feast of Tabernacles in Antigua, Guatemala in 2006--which I mainly gave in English, though I did read some portions in Spanish--though only English is in this article).
+(Note: the following was basically covered in a sermon I gave at the Feast of Tabernacles in Antigua, Guatemala in 2006--which I mainly gave in English, though I did read some portions in Spanish--though only English is in this article; it has had some updates since.
+2013 is seven years later and this subject was be covered at the Continuing Church of God Feast of Tabernacles' Sites in 2013.
+It is planned again for the Feast of Tabernacles in 2020, and also in 2027.)

 Are we at the Feast just to have a vacation from work or school?
 Or are we here to learn the plan of God or the ways of God?
-While there are many things that we should learn from the Feast, today, I would like to focus on the law.
+While there are many things that we should learn from the Feast, for this message, I would like to focus on the book of the law.

-But first, let us notice what Mr. Meredith wrote in his The Holy Days - God's Master Plan booklet:
+But first, let us notice what the late Herbert W. Armstrong wrote in his Pagan Holidays or God's Holy Days Which? booklet:

 Christians who observe this festival believe that part of the reason that there will be peace is that people will all be taught the law of God, as teaching the law of God was an important part of this feast during the days of the children of Israel.
 Look at Deuteronomy chapter thirty-one, beginning with verse ten:

-"At the end of every seven years, at the appointed time in the year of release, at the Feast of Tabernacles, when all Israel comes to appear before the LORD your God in the place which He chooses, you shall read this law before all Israel in their hearing.
-Gather the people together, men and women and little ones, and the stranger who is within your gates, that they may hear and that they may learn to fear the LORD your God and carefully observe all the words of this law, and that their children, who have not known it, may hear and learn to fear the LORD your God as long as you live in the land which you cross the Jordan to possess" Deuteronomy 31:10-13).
+10..."At the end of every seven years, at the appointed time in the year of release, at the Feast of Tabernacles, 11 when all Israel comes to appear before the Lord your God in the place which He chooses, you shall read this law before all Israel in their hearing.
+12 Gather the people together, men and women and little ones, and the stranger who is within your gates, that they may hear and that they may learn to fear the Lord your God and carefully observe all the words of this law, 13 and that their children, who have not known it, may hear and learn to fear the Lord your God as long as you live in the land which you cross the Jordan to possess."
+(Deuteronomy 31:10-13).

 Which laws are to be taught during the Feast of Tabernacles?

-The ones that God gave through Moses.
+At least many of the ones that God gave through Moses in Deuteronomy, and for Christians, teachings of Jesus and others about them.
 Let us look at Deuteronomy chapter four, beginning with verse forty-four:

 So turn in your Bibles to Deuteronomy, chapter 5.
 We will begin in verse 1.